patelmiteshn/BehavioralCloning/README.md

 ### Results

-* The video of the results can be found here.
+* The video of the results can be found here

+<iframe width="560" height="315" src="https://www.youtube.com/embed/68uVkE1-1-Q" frameborder="0" allowfullscreen></iframe>

  The results attained was tested on a different dataset that I collected which was not used in training or validation.

 ### Discussion